TanayB11/me/content/blog/now.md

 +++
 title = "The 'Now' Page"
-date = 2025-02-10
+date = 2025-08-02
 description = ""
 +++

 This page is a working list of my short and medium-term projects + goals.

-- Taking courses in robot learning, programming languages, agile software engineering, and Hindi
-- Working on mechanistic interpretability research, training sparse autoencoders
-- Learning the guitar, weightlifting + running, meeting my protein goals
-- Trying to do more side quests and improve my friendships
+- Working as a ML Research Engineer @ ChipAgents.ai, training large language models
+- Starting private pilot training (ground school)!!
+- Learning to surf